100Worte/api-documentation/README.md

 }
 ```

 The Augmented Writing Talent Intelligence endpoint returns a list of highlights with their start- and end positions relative to the input text.
-Each highlight has a category attached.
+Each highlight has one category (or more) attached.
 The overall scores are returned in the `scores` object.
 Words that can be replaced, are listed in `wordSuggestions`.
-Sentences that are to complex are returned as a tuple of start- and end position indices in `complexSentences`.
+Sentences that are too complex are returned as a tuple of start- and end position indices in `complexSentences`.
+In `sidebarNotes`, you will find general feedback for you text (text length, sentence length, repetitions, ...).

 ```
 {